Amid Outcry, Postmaster General to Testify Before House

 The Postal Service said Sunday it would stop removing its distinctive blue mailboxes through mid-November following complaints from customers and members of Congress that the collection boxes were being taken away.
 And White House chief of staff Mark Meadows pledged that that "no sorting machines are going offline between now and the election.''

-“That’s something that my Democrat friends are trying to do to stoke fear out there.
-That’s not happening,” Meadows told CNN.
-Asked about reports that hundreds of sorting machines were recently removed — causing mail delays across the country — Meadows said they were part of an “already scheduled reallocation.”

-The legislation being prepared for Saturday's vote, the “Delivering for America Act,” would prohibit the Postal Service from implementing any changes to operations or level of service it had in place on Jan.
-1, five months before DeJoy took office.
+The legislation set for Saturday's vote, the “Delivering for America Act,” would prohibit the Postal Service from implementing any changes to operations or level of service it had in place on Jan.
+1. The package would include the $25 billion in earlier funds that are stalled in the Senate.

 DeJoy, the first postmaster general in nearly two decades who was not a career postal employee, has pledged to modernize the money-losing agency to make it more efficient.
 He eliminated most overtime for postal workers, imposed restrictions on transportation and reduced of the quantity and use of mail-processing equipment.